-Professor Sarah Schindler is quickly earning a national reputation for her scholarship, which focuses on property, land use, local government and sustainable development.
+Sarah Schindler is nationally recognized for her scholarship, which focuses on property, land use, local government, and sustainable development.
 Her articles have been widely praised as creative and insightful additions to these fields.

-Professor Schindler is a musician skilled at playing multiple instruments, a vegan, and an avid urban cyclist.
+Professor Schindler is a musician skilled at playing multiple instruments, a vegan, a mountain climbing enthusiast, and an avid urban cyclist.